There’s a reason that we only show one side of our bedroom. It’s because the rest of it is still a bit of a mess.

 Don’t forget that you also have to sand between every coat of paint to remove any imperfections, air bubbles and provide more little grooves for the next coat of paint to stick to.

-When you’ve finished painting and everything has thoroughly dried you can attach the webbing.
+When you’ve finished painting and everything has thoroughly dried you can start to update your Hemnes dresser with cane webbing.
 Flip over the front of your drawers and staple a piece of webbing over the opening.

 To hide the messy edges where the webbing meets the timber, cover them with some ribbon or tape.
 We just used some washi tape that we stuck over the edges.